#

 It had happened before.
 He had tried, gods knew, he had tried to save the girl, to put himself in between her and his Master, to no avail.
 She was already dying, and it was weeks before all his own injuries healed.

 The worst of it was that his Master remembered what happened.
 Oh, not what he had done to the girl, no. But that Deimo had tried to prevent him—that, he remembered.
 The next day Khamasur had called him to the atrium and struck him down with one savage blow that left him dazed and bleeding on the floor, and stood over him with glittering eyes.
 And told him what would happen to his family if ever again Deimo stood between him and his intent.

 Now it was happening again.
-Deimo had been out of the House, gone to the Citadel to meet with the Security Chiefs of the other Houses.
+Deimo had been out of the House, gone to the Citadel to meet with the Security Chiefs of the other Houses for a conference.
 When he returned, the watch commander told him that the Master was in such a rage as he had never seen, and when Deimo went to the atrium he found the man who had stood guard in his place sick and shaking and cowering in the hall.

 What he found in the atrium was pure horror.

 Deimo had the halls cleared from the atrium to the Master’s chambers, and threatened dire consequence if anyone so much as stepped into the short hall before he gave permission.
 He ordered the guard away from the Master’s suite, so no-one would see him covered in blood.
 Then he took charge of Khamasur, walking slowly with him all the long way through the House as he staggered like a drunkard from the exhaustion of his fit.

 In Khamasur’s chambers Deimo stripped off his Master’s bloody clothes, drew a bath and bathed him, and put him to bed.
 He cleaned up the room and disposed of the bloody robes, then went back down to the atrium.